Investments growth icon

 Do you need to open a new ISA every year?

-No, you don’t need to open a new cash ISA every tax-year, but good practice is to regularly review top rates to ensure an existing ISA is still paying competitive returns.
+You don’t need to open a new cash ISA every tax-year, but good practice is to regularly review top rates to ensure an existing ISA is still paying competitive returns.

 What happens to your ISA allowance when you die?

-If you were to pass away, your spouse or civil partner can inherit any savings held in your ISA without it counting towards their annual ISA allowance and while still retaining the tax-free benefits.
+If you were to pass away, your spouse or civil partner (with whom you live) is the only person who can inherit savings held in your ISA without it counting towards their annual ISA allowance and while still retaining the tax-free benefits.
+This is facilitated by a one-off extra allowance known as an Additional Permitted Subscription (APS).

 For more information, view our guide on inheriting ISAs.